mdang/ga-lessons/aws-alexa/README.md

 1. Head over to the [AWS Management Console](https://console.aws.amazon.com/lambda/home)
 2. Click "Create a Lambda Function"
-3. Choose "Blank Function" as your blueprint
+3. Choose one of the Alexa starter kits as your blueprint, for example `alexa-skill-kit-sdk-factskill`
 4. Configure our trigger by clicking on the empty box and selecting "Alexa Skills Kit"
 5. Click "Next"
 6. For the **Name**, enter `wikiWikiRandom`